luttje/gmod-minigolf/docs/MAPPING_GUIDE.md

 # Mapping for Minigolf

 The mapper has full control of the minigolf tracks using the scripted entities (SENTs) specified in the chapter below.

 ![Example of a minigolf_hole_start and minigolf_trigger_oob brush](assets/mapping/object_information_panel.jpg)

 ## Mapping Reference

 _In order to quickly add the below entities you can include the [`minigolf.fgd`](minigolf.fgd) in Hammer (Tools > Options > Game Configurations > Game Data Files > Add)._

 ### `minigolf_hole_start`

 Describes where players start to play on a minigolf track (by pressing `USE` on it).
 The hole and description are displayed on the players' GUI.

-#### Available Properties:
+#### Available Properties

 * `targetname`: You need to give every start entity a unique name.
 One or more `minigolf_hole_end` will point to this.

 * `par`: average amount of strokes players should aim for (default: 3)

 * `hole`: the name of this hole (required)

 * `course`: the name of the course this hole is on, for when there are multiple courses on one map (default: "", (an empty string))

 * `order`: number used for ordering holes on the scoreboard (lower numbers appear higher)

 * `limit`: how long players can take on the hole in seconds (default: 60)

 * `description`: a description for the hole

 * `maxStrokes`: how many strokes are allowed before the game ends automatically (default: 12)

 * `maxPitch`: how many degrees pitch a player can make a lob shot at, don't specify or set as 0 to indicate no lob shots allowed (default: 0)

 * `maxRetriesAfterCompleting`: how many times a player can retry this hole after completing it. -1 for infinite, 0 for no retries until all holes have been finished

 * `maxRetriesAfterTimeLimit`: how many times a player can retry this hole after reaching the time limit. -1 for infinite, 0 for no retries until all holes have been finished

 * `maxRetriesAfterMaxStrokes`: how many times a player can retry this hole after reaching the maximum amount of strokes. -1 for infinite, 0 for no retries until all holes have been finished

-#### Hammer Instructions:
+#### Hammer Instructions

   1. In hammer [spawn a new Point Entity](https://developer.valvesoftware.com/wiki/Entity_Creation) and select it

   2. [Open the object properties by pressing `Ctrl + Enter`](https://developer.valvesoftware.com/wiki/Hammer_Object_Properties_Dialog)